1. Safety 1st Grow and Go All-in-One Convertible Car Seat

 Let us hold on with your baby for now.
 If you, as an adult, were involved in a crash while driving at only 30 mph, you would experience roughly over 30 Gs of force.
 That is if you had the seatbelt on if not, that would be about 150Gs.
 30Gs of force translates to about 2.4 tons, 150Gs, 12 tons.
 You are looking at being under the weight of about 34 adults, all weighing 154lbs if you experience 30Gs of force, 171 adults in case of 150Gs.

 It is not even that gentle.
 As you drive, your body including all your organs independently also travels at the same velocity as your car.
 A crush stops the car abruptly, and all the kinetic energy it is moving with is transformed into friction, sound, and energy to deform the chassis.
 Meanwhile, you also keep traveling until something stops you.
 If you have the seatbelt on, it will do the stopping.
-Otherwise, your windscreen, dashboard or even the ground outside will take matters into their own hands.
+Otherwise, your windscreen, dashboard, or even the ground outside will take matters into their own hands.
 Even with your seatbelt, you are forcefully jerked back into the cushion of the seat, and that is still a considerable amount of impact.
-Also, your internal organs smash into each other, bones, soft tissues or muscles with the same force.
+Also, your internal organs smash into each other, bones, soft tissues, or muscles with the same force.

 As an adult, your best protection in a car during a crash is a seatbelt.
-It is worn from the shoulder, across the rib cage and to the pelvis, which is considered the strongest parts of your body.
+It is worn from the shoulder, across the rib cage, and to the pelvis, which is considered the strongest part of your body.
 So when there is a crush, this 30Gs of force is distributed across these parts.
 We can now put your child into the scene.
 You cannot imagine 30Gs of force on your child; their bodies are not simply strong enough.
 Again, they are not even tall enough for a seatbelt to secure their bodies at the appropriate points.
 That is where your infant car seats come in.
 When properly used, they can absorb a lot more of these energies, reducing the impact on our children.

 How long do you need to keep an Infant Car Seat in your Car for?

-You might be wondering how long, for which you will be sacrificing precious space of your small car to baby car seats.
+You might be wondering how long, for which you will be sacrificing the precious space of your small car to baby car seats.
 The real question you should be asking is, “At what point do I think it is okay for my child’s body to experience 30Gs of force or more, in the unfortunate case of a crush?”
 That, I think, should buy your child more time in a baby car seat or a booster.

 Typically, your newborn’s bones are soft and porous.
 As they grow, given optimum nutrition (Calcium and Vitamin B being very crucial), their soft bones will be calcified and will become denser.
 This will continuously happen until it peaks at about age 20 for boys and 18 for girls.
 So obviously, your child’s bones are not as strong as yours are.